- How do I apply for CalFresh?

 - Am I eligible for CalFresh if I have a drug-related felony conviction on my record?

 Yes.
 As of April 1, 2015, you may be eligible for CalFresh as long as you are in compliance with the terms of your probation or parole, if applicable.

 - Can I get CalFresh if I receive SSI/SSP benefits?

 In the State of California you cannot get CalFresh if you receive Supplemental Security Income/State Supplementary Payment (SSI/SSP).
 Instead of CalFresh benefits, SSI/SSP recipients receive a cash amount as a food supplement in their SSI/SSP check.

 - Can I get CalFresh if I am a college student?

-Students, ages 18 through 49 enrolled in college or other institutions of higher education at least half time, are not eligible for CalFresh.
-However, students may be able to get CalFresh if they are:
+Students, ages 18 through 49 enrolled in college or other institutions of higher education at least half time, students may be able to get CalFresh if they are:

 - Physically or mentally unfit, or

 - Working at least 20 hours per week, or